2biteWolf/AW_mediaQS/docs/README.md

 - Copy media: `Ctrl+Shift+C`

 ## Installation
+# For chrome
 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode"
 4. Click "Load unpacked" and select the extension folder
+# For operaGX
+1. Download or clone this repository
+2. Open OperaGX and go to `opera://extensions`
+3. Just drop .crx file in tap space and click "install"

 ## Privacy
 This extension does not collect any user data.
 All settings are stored locally.